Maryland Rideshare Accident Attorney

 - Failure to yield or obey traffic signals

-- Drunk driving cases
+- Drunk driving

-Some crashes look minor at first but are still serious car accidents once injuries and insurance coverage are fully evaluated.
+Rideshare drivers are classified as independent contractors, which means they aren’t subject to the same commercial licensing requirements that apply to bus or truck drivers.
+Some crashes appear minor at first but become serious car accidents once injuries and insurance coverage are fully evaluated.
 In some cases, another motorist is responsible.
 In others, liability rests with the rideshare driver.
 Determining fault requires documentation, not assumptions.

 What Compensation May Be Available

 Depending on your injuries and the available insurance coverage, you may pursue compensation for emergency care, ongoing treatment, lost income, and pain and suffering.
-When rideshare crashes cause catastrophic injuries, the claim may also include future medical needs, long-term rehabilitation, and reduced earning capacity.
+When rideshare crashes cause catastrophic injuries, a claim may also include future medical needs, long-term rehabilitation, and reduced earning capacity.
 In fatal cases, surviving family members may have the right to pursue a wrongful death claim under Maryland law.

 How Wilson & Parlett Handles Rideshare Accident Claims